 Here are a few examples of good sealers made specifically for wood stair treads.

-For my wood stair project, I chose to use a mix of Varathane’s oil based in the color Weathered Gray and Varathane in the color Kona.
+For my wood stair project, I chose to use a mix of Varathane’s oil based in the color Weathered Gray and Varathane wood stain in the color Kona.
 I then used an oil based Polyurethane sealer in semi-gloss for the top coat.
 I applied one coat of the stain and two coats of the sealer.

 Should I have used a dedicated floor sealer instead of a regular old polyurethane sealer?